matter-labs/zksync-web-era-docs/docs/zk-stack/concepts/transaction-lifecycle.md

 proof system provides excellent performance, and can be run on just 16Gb of GPU RAM.
 This will enable the proof generation to be truly decentralized.

 Up to this point we have only talked about a single chain.
-We will connect these chains into a single ecosystem, called the hyperchain.
+We will connect these chains into a single ecosystem, called the zkSync Ecosystem.

 ## Transaction data